reggswilgoxson/stabstream/README.md

 ## Mission

 Quantum computers make mistakes — a lot of them.
 To run useful computations, they need a companion system that watches for errors and issues corrections fast enough that the errors don't pile up.
 That window is measured in **microseconds**: too slow, and the quantum state is already gone.
 Stabstream is the software designed to live in that window.
-It receives a stream of error signals (from a simulator today, and from hardware once such streams are exposed), figures out what went wrong using a built-in decoder, and hands back a correction.
+It receives a stream of error signals (from a simulator today, and from hardware once such streams are exposed), figures out what went wrong using a built-in or plugged in decoder, and hands back a correction.
 It aims to work with any quantum processor and to speak directly to the chips and FPGAs that sit closest to the hardware (via the C FFI and shared-memory transport), scaling from a laptop experiment toward a control-system deployment without changing a line of research code.

 ---